alalbux/quick-knowledge-ramda/README.md

 Biblioteca de Javascript funcional.

 ### __

-A special placeholder value used to specify "gaps" within curried functions, allowing partial application of any combination of arguments, regardless of their positions.

 If `g` is a curried ternary function and `_` is `R.__`, the following are equivalent:
 ```js
 g(1, 2, 3)